messiem/toolbox_GrowthAdvection/README.md

 ### Description

-This toolbox contains the Matlab programs necessary to run the growth-advection method to predict zooplankton hotspots from nitrate supply in upwelling systems (https://www.mbari.org/science/upper-ocean-systems/biological-oceanography/krill-hotspots-in-the-california-current/).
+This toolbox contains the Matlab programs necessary to run the growth-advection method to predict krill hotspots from nitrate supply in the California upwelling system (https://www.mbari.org/science/upper-ocean-systems/biological-oceanography/krill-hotspots-in-the-california-current/).
 This work was primarily funded by NASA (80NSSC17K0574) with additional support from Horizon 2020 (Marie Skłodowska-Curie grant agreement SAPPHIRE No. 746530) and the David and Lucile Packard Foundation.
 Trajectories are computed using a custom 2D version of the Lagrangian computational tool Ariane (http://stockage.univ-brest.fr/~grima/Ariane/).
 The programs are written for Matlab running on Linux (because of Ariane).

-*Note - The same programs can be used to reproduce the growth-advection application to non-diazotroph / diazotroph succession and the delayed island mass effect described in Messié et al. (2020).*
-*If this application is of interest, please contact me and I will add the corresponding functions.*
+*Note - The same programs can be used to reproduce the growth-advection application to non-diazotroph / diazotroph succession and the delayed island mass effect described in Messié et al. (2020).
+If this application is of interest, please contact me and I will add the corresponding functions.*

 ### Pre-requisite